 - The BV needs to hold a valid and unique business name.*

-- 0,01 euro (so only 1 eurocent!) minimum share capital.
+- 0,01 euro (so only 1 eurocent) minimum share capital.

 - The Articles of Association and a Deed of Incorporation (in Dutch) must be drafted before a public notary.

 - A registered address in the Netherlands.
 This can be a residential, office or other type of address.
 We do recommend you to make sure that the business’ address reflects the nature and scale of the business.

-Choosing a business/trade name
+*Choosing a Business/Trade name

 The name you select for your company has to be unique in the sector and geographical region you are operating in.
 Furthermore, the name of your business (for example “Legalee BV”) cannot already be registered in the Chamber of Commerce register.
 You can find the register at kvk.nl and search if your business name is still available.
 The Kamer van Koophandel charges €50 for the registration.
 This a one-off payment.
 If you incorporate a BV company, the notary will take care of the registration but the fee will be charged to your company after the incorporation.

 If your trade name is essential to your business it is recommended to register it as a trade mark in the Benelux (Belgium, the Netherlands and Luxembourg).
 You can search the database of the Benelux Office for Intellectual Property to see if yours is already taken.
 If your main focus area lies within several other countries within the European Union (EU) you can consider registering your trade name as a EU Trade Mark.
 In case your company will actively conduct business outside The Netherlands, Belgium and Luxembourg, you can additionally register your name/mark at the World Intellectual Property Organization (WIPO).

 - At least half of the directors of the company should be resident of the Netherlands.